Fal186/Mapping-web3/README.md

 This repository contains the dataset, model training scripts, and reproducibility materials for the paper titled:

-**"Extracting Strategic Insights from Web3 Discourse: A Transformer-Based Framework for Domain, Emotion, and Intent Classification"**
+**"Revealing Strategic Insights in Web3 Discourse: A Three-Stage Transformer Classification of Domain, Emotion, and Intent"**

 ---